Intermittent Fasting Could Replace Insulin for Diabetes

 Turning to more feasible options, such as time-restricted eating, which involves squeezing meals within specified hours each day, can significantly improve insulin sensitivity without causing extreme stress on the body that longer fasts might do.

-The key takeaway here is that patient safety comes first.
-Therefore, an individualized approach based on personal circumstances, guided by professionals, remains the optimal strategy for moving ahead.
+The key takeaway here is that safety comes first.
+Therefore, an individualized approach based on personal circumstances, guided by professionals, remains the optimal strategy.

 The Future of Diabetes Treatment - A Shift From Medication?